Appeals FAQs

 Can SENDIAS be my advocate or representative at the appeal?

-If the appeal will be heard at a hearing, then this is organised so that parents do not need to have legal representation.
+If the appeal will be heard at an oral hearing, then this is organised so that parents do not need to have legal representation.
 The majority of parents attend the Appeal Hearing without additional support, but if you feel that you might need support at the hearing, first talk to the advisor who has been supporting you with your appeal.
-In discussion with yourself, if the advisor agrees that SENDIAS can support you, then this will be confirmed with you (but may be dependent on whether available on that date).
+In discussion with yourself, if the advisor agrees that SENDIAS has the capacity to support you, then this will be confirmed with you (but may be dependent on availability).

 Please note: As we are not trained lawyers, SENDIAS Advisers fall under the 11(5) type of representative in Tribunal law known as ‘representative who is not legally trained’.
 Under this sort of representation, we do not share our own thoughts but are there to ‘hold your hand’ and ensure your voice is heard where appropriate.